paultran47/econ-grad-app-deadlines/README.md

 the table for conciseness sake**.

-I **WILL NOT** show unfunded PhD deadlines because I believe they are massive opportunity costs that are worth neither the time nor the effort. **Don't was your life doing these programmes**.
+I **WILL NOT** show unfunded PhD deadlines because I believe they are massive opportunity costs that are worth neither the time nor the effort. **Don't waste your life doing these programmes**.

 ### Who are you?